skip to content

 Improve Response Time with Early Alert System

-The Nextivity Panic Button Service is offered as a Solution-as-a-Service (SaaS).
-It is an add-on to one of our world-class in-building coverage solutions – either cellular or Public Safety / LMR.
-The system replaces standard server antennas with Nextivity proprietary SMART SERVER ANTENNAs that transmit panic button signals back through the network to the building’s Emergency Response Platform.
-The Nextivity system uses an Edge Server to process the signals – it does not record or store data, alleviating any concerns about the privacy of building occupants.
+The Nextivity Panic Button Service is offered as a Solution-as-a-Service (SaaS), and it works as an add-on to our in-building coverage solutions—either cellular or Public Safety / LMR.
+The system replaces standard server antennas with Nextivity’s proprietary SMART SERVER ANTENNAS, which transmit panic button signals through the network to the building’s Emergency Response Platform.

 Alyssa’s Law / Panic Buttons for Schools

-As the law is enacted state by state, there is variation in what is mandated vs. optional as well as the details around specific components of the system.
+As the law is enacted state by state, there is variation in what is mandated vs. optional, as well as the details around specific components of the system.
 Here are some of the basic elements being called for:

 • Silent Alarms